 Use VPC Peering Connections with Confluent Cloud on AWS¶

-A VPC peering connection is a networking connection between your VPC and Confluent Cloud that enables you to route traffic using private IPv4 addresses.
+A virtual private cloud (VPC) peering is a networking connection between your VPC and Confluent Cloud that enables you to route traffic using private IPv4 addresses.
 VPCs can communicate with each other as if they are within the same network.

-For more information about VPC peering with AWS, see What Is Amazon VPC?
+For more information about VPC peering with AWS, see Introduction to Amazon VPC.

 Managed connectors created in a VPC-peered cluster can access data sources and sinks hosted in all peered VPCs, if the firewall rules allow connector traffic to and from the peered VPCs.